To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What’s Our Final Verdict?

-With that said, Basepaws has an excellent reputation for its at-home cat DNA testing and research into feline genetic health conditions.
-Therefore, we believe this test is certainly worth your consideration, particularly if you’re looking for health-related results.
+Basepaws has an excellent reputation for its at-home cat DNA testing and research into feline genetic health conditions.
+Based on this and my pup’s results, I believe this test is certainly worth your consideration if you’re looking for health-related results.
+However, I found it lacking in the breed ID department, and it took a long time for me to get my results.
+If you want to learn about alternative tests, see my reviews of the best at-home DNA dog testing kits.